Ravindu-Rasanjana/Ravindu-Rasanjana/README.md

 ## 📂 Featured Projects

 <!-- Add your favorite projects below with short descriptions or links -->
-- **Smart Home Automation System** – IoT project connecting sensors and devices.
+- **Smart Crowd Monitoring and Safety System** – IoT project connecting sensors and devices.
-- **Personal Portfolio Website** – Built with HTML, CSS, JS, and Figma designs.
+- **Fitness Management Website** – Built with HTML, CSS, JS, and Figma designs.
-- **Java/Kotlin Mini Apps** – Various small applications for coursework and fun.
+- **Mobile Compiler** –An Android app that compiles Java, Kotlin, C, C++, and Python.

 ---